overture-stack/ego/CONTRIBUTING.md

     </executions>
 </plugin>
 ```
+5. Constants
+- must be declared in a `@NoArgsConstructor(access=PRIVATE)` annotated class with a name representative of the type of constants.
+For example, the class `Tables` under the package `constants` would contain sql table names.
+- Constant variable names should be consistent throughout code base.
+For example, the text `egoUserPermissions` should be defined by the variable `EGO_USER_PERMISSION`.

 #### Service Layer
 1. Get * should always return Optional<T>
 2. Find * should always return a Collection<T>

+#### JPA
+1. Entity member declarations should take the following presidence:
+    1. @Id (identifier)
+    2. Non-relationship @Column
+    3. @OneToOne
+    4. @OneToMany
+    5. @ManyToOne
+    6. @ManyToMany

 ### Testing

 #### General